 The nursing interventions for a dementia client are:

 - Orient client.
-Frequently orient client to reality and surroundings.
-Allow client to have familiar objects around him or her; use other items, such as a clock, a calendar, and daily schedules, to assist in maintaining reality orientation.
+Frequently orient the client to reality and surroundings.
+Allow the client to have familiar objects around him or her; use other items, such as a clock, a calendar, and daily schedules, to assist in maintaining reality orientation.

 - Encourage caregivers about patient reorientation.
-Teach prospective caregivers how to orient client to time, person, place, and circumstances, as required.
+Teach prospective caregivers how to orient clients to time, person, place, and circumstances, as required.
 These caregivers will be responsible for client safety after discharge from the hospital.

 - Discourage suspiciousness of others.
-Express reasonable doubt if client relays suspicious beliefs in response to delusional thinking.
+Express reasonable doubt if the client relays suspicious beliefs in response to delusional thinking.
 Discuss with the client the potential personal negative effects of continued suspiciousness of others.